FourjsGenero/ex_contacts/README.md

 * Start the app in a second device with a different user.
 * If data becomes de-synchronized for some reason, perform a full sync with "Options" + "More" + "Full sync".
 * Using GPS / localization feature
-** The server program must have been started with a Google API Key to use Google maps services.
+** The server program must have been started with a Google API Key to use geolocation services.
 ** Associate the app user defined by the user id to a contact (yourself): Tap on a contact to modify it, "Options" + "Bind user", validate.
 ** In main list, try "Options" + "Localize" to get the map.
 ** The device must have GPS activated.